-On July 16, 2021, the Company entered into a lease agreement with Altman Investment Co, LLC ("Altman") for 9,396 square feet of office and laboratory space located at 10865 Road to the Cure, Suite 150, in San Diego, California.
-Under the terms of the lease, the base rent will be approximately \$0.6 million per year, which rent is subject to a 3.0% annual rent increase during the initial lease term, plus certain operating expenses and taxes.
-This lease term commenced on October 1, 2021 and will expire on October 15, 2026.
+The Company entered into a lease agreement commencing October 1, 2021 with Altman Investment Co, LLC ("Altman") for9,396 square feet of office and laboratory space located at 10865 Road to the Cure, Suite 150, in San Diego, California.
+Under the terms of the lease, the base rent will be approximately \$0.6 million per year, which rent is subject to a 3.0% annual rent increase during the initial lease term of five years, plus certain operating expenses and taxes.
 The lease contains an option for Capricor to renew for an additional term of five years.
 The Company estimates the aggregate ROU asset and liability to be approximately \$2.7 million relating to this lease as of the commencement date of October 1, 2021.
+In June 2022, the Company entered into an amendment to the lease increasing the square footage to 9,485 square feet with a monthly lease payment of \$49,322 per month effective July 1, 2022.
+Additionally, the amendment modified the expiration date to occur on September 30, 2026.